Welcome to our Nursery Provision at Brotherton & Byram Academy

-In our school, we are very proud to offer Nursery provision within our Early Years Foundation Stage.
-This offers 52 places in total with 26 children in a morning session and 26 on an afternoon within the class organisation we call Esk Class.
+In our school, we are very proud to offer Nursery provision within our Early Years Foundation Stage, in a class team we call Esk.
 Children come into our provision the term following their third birthday.
 Depending on availability, children may also able to attend the setting as soon as they are three, however, these sessions must be paid for.
 Our Nursery provision works within a unit with the Reception class.
-This handbook aims to give you information about our setting, however should you require more information please don’t hesitate to contact us.
+This page aims to give you information about our setting, however should you require more information please don’t hesitate to contact us.

 The Early Years Foundation Stage Unit is part of the main school building and can be accessed through the front playground gate.
-The Unit is a bright and stimulating environment which both Nursery and Reception classes share.
-The children have access to a wide range of outdoor resources throughout the session which are securely enclosed.
 Admittance to the setting is monitored ensuring the safety of your child.

-The Early Years Foundation Stage is led by Mrs Beaumont who has had 13 years experience working within Key Stage 1 and Early Years specialising in Early Years, supported by Miss Armstrong.
-Our ATA Nursery Nurse, Mrs Pfluger (NVQ level 3), is also very experienced having worked in our Foundation Unit for 12 years.
-The other valued member of our team is Miss Barker, our skilled Teaching Assistant.
-Lunchtime is supervised by Mrs Milner and Miss Johnson.
+The Early Years Foundation Stage is led by Mrs Lavell who has 8 years experience teaching within Key Stage 1 and Early Years.
+She is supported by a dedicated team, including Mrs Pfluger (NVQ level 3), who is also very experienced having worked in our Foundation Unit for 12 years and Miss Barker, Miss Haselden and Miss Dickinson, our skilled Teaching Assistants.
 All members of staff regularly attend training courses to further develop their understanding of childcare and to keep up to date with relevant information.

-At Brotherton and Byram we recognise the importance of parents involvement in their child’s development, we therefore encourage parents to take an active role in their child’s learning.
-We hold regular parent meetings twice a year, as well as sending home a learning journey which shares your child’s interests in school with you once a term.
-We have a ‘Special Days’ book to keep you informed weekly of what your child has been doing each week and encourage parents to write a comment about their childs learning at home.
-Once a term a formal report is sent home.
-There is also a notice board upon entering the setting as well as our website which keeps you updated with all the latest news and events.
-We are always available to discuss your child at a convenient time for both yourself and the school.
-Every Wednesday we have a ‘Stay and Play’, inviting you to join your child in Foundation, as well as ‘Singing Together’ once a week.
+At Brotherton and Byram we recognise the importance of parents involvement in their child’s development and encourage parents to take an active role in their child’s learning.
+We hold parents’ meetings twice a year, as well as sharing your child’s learning each term, using our online learning journey, which you will be able to access with a personal login.
+Every Tuesday we have ‘Stay and Play’, inviting you to join your child in Foundation.
+There is also a notice board upon entering the setting, as well as Bloomz and our website which keeps you updated with all the latest news and events.
+We are always available to discuss questions at a convenient time for both yourself and the school.

 What your child will learn